-Chile has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way.
-Chile has met all of the ToR for the exchange of information process that can be met in the absence of rulings being issued and exchanged in practice and no recommendations are made.
+Indonesia has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
+Indonesia has met all of the ToR for the exchange of information process that can be met in the absence of rulings being issued in practice and no recommendations are made.